 NTSB team heads to Ketchikan to look into flightseeing crash that killed 6

 Aug.
-6—A National Transportation Safety Board team headed to Ketchikan Friday to start investigating what caused a flightseeing plane carrying a pilot and five passengers to crash Thursday near Misty Fjords National Monument.
+7—A National Transportation Safety Board team headed to Ketchikan Friday to start investigating what caused a flightseeing plane carrying a pilot and five passengers to crash Thursday near Misty Fjords National Monument.

-The four-person team will spend the day traveling, according to the agency's Alaska chief, Clint Johnson, who dropped senior accident investigator Heidi Kemner at the airport in Anchorage Friday morning.
+The four-person team will start their work analyzing the crash Saturday, according to the agency's Alaska chief, Clint Johnson, who dropped senior accident investigator Heidi Kemner at the airport in Anchorage Friday morning.
 Other team members are flying in from Texas and the East Coast.

 Authorities have not identified the pilot or five passengers, all of them from a Holland America cruise ship docked in Ketchikan, the Nieuw Amsterdam.
 The ship was wrapping up a weeklong cruise before heading back to Seattle.

-Poor weather conditions and deteriorating visibility in the Ketchikan and Misty Fjords area are preventing the Alaska State Troopers and volunteers from the Ketchikan Volunteer Rescue Squad from conducting any body recovery efforts Friday morning, a troopers spokesperson said.
+The crash victims and wreckage remained on the mountainside Friday.
+Poor weather and visibility prevented any recovery efforts by Alaska State Troopers and volunteers from the Ketchikan Volunteer Rescue Squad as of 4 p.m., a troopers spokesperson said.

 A passenger aboard the Nieuw Amsterdam posted a message on social media Thursday calling the crash "a very sobering reminder of how fragile life can be and how one simple decision can be so consequential!
 It's so incredibly beautiful here and it was just a 'normal' day on a special experience for all of us that unfolded very differently for those that were on that plane and their loved ones."